salt26/gravita-maze/README.md

 * Puzzle game
   * Manipulate gravity to escape the ball!
-* English is fully available!
+* English and Korean are fully available!

 ### Download